-The framework tasks represent the level of depth, rigor, and complexity expected of all sixth grade students.
+The following tasks represent the level of depth, rigor, and complexity expected of all seventh grade students.
 These tasks, or tasks of similar depth and rigor, should be used to demonstrate evidence of learning.
 It is important that all elements of a task be addressed throughout the learning process so that students understand what is expected of them.
 While some tasks are identified as a performance task, they may also be used for teaching and learning (learning/scaffolding task).
-The table below provides a brief explanation of the types of tasks that teachers will find in the frameworks units for Coordinate Algebra.

 Scaffolding Task Tasks that build up to the learning task.
 Learning Task Constructing understanding through deep/rich contextualized problem solving tasks.
 Practice Task Tasks that provide students opportunities to practice skills and concepts.
-Performance Tasks which may be a formative or summative assessment that checks for Task student understanding/misunderstanding and or progress toward the standard/learning goals at different points during a unit of instruction.
+Performance Task Tasks which may be a formative or summative assessment that checks for student understanding/misunderstanding and or progress toward the standard/learning goals at different points during a unit of instruction.
 Culminating Task Designed to require students to use several concepts learned during the unit to answer a new or unique situation.
 Allows students to give evidence of their own understanding toward the mastery of the standard and requires them to extend their chain of mathematical reasoning.
 Short Cycle Task Designed to exemplify the performance targets that the standards imply.
 The tasks, with the associated guidance, equip teachers to monitor overall progress in their students' mathematics.
-Formative Lessons that support teachers in formative assessment which both reveal and Assessment develop students' understanding of key mathematical ideas and applications.
-Lesson (FAL) These lessons enable teachers and students to monitor in more detail their more information progress towards the targets of the standards. on page 20 3-Act Task A Three-Act Task is a whole group mathematics task consisting of 3 distinct more information parts: an engaging and perplexing Act One, an information and solution on page 21 seeking Act Two, and a solution discussion and solution revealing Act Three.
-Achieve CCSS- Designed to demonstrate how the Common Core and Career and Technical CTE Classroom Education knowledge and skills can be integrated.
-The tasks provide teachers Tasks with realistic applications that combine mathematics and CTE content.
+Formative Assessment Lesson (FAL) more information on Lessons that support teachers in formative assessment which both reveal and develop students' understanding of key mathematical ideas and applications.
+These lessons enable teachers and students to monitor in more detail their progress towards the targets of the standards.
+3-Act Task more information on page 12 A Three-Act Task is a whole group mathematics task consisting of 3 distinct parts: an engaging and perplexing Act One, an information and solution seeking Act Two, and a solution discussion and solution revealing Act Three.

+Achieve CCSS- CTE Designed to demonstrate how the Common Core and Career and Technical Classroom Tasks Education knowledge and skills can be integrated.
+The tasks provide teachers with realistic applications that combine mathematics and CTE content.

-Formative Assessment Lessons (FALs)
+Formative Assessments Lessons (FALs)